ginstrom/paladin-novel/chapters/08_valley-of-hope.md

 "Troubled thoughts?"

 "Just wondering how we got here."
 Gond kept his voice low.
 "Few weeks ago, I was a sellsword with no responsibilities beyond my next meal.
-Now..."
+Now…"

 "Now you carry the hopes of two dozen souls."
 Sim's voice held no judgment.
 "Heavy burden."